US delegation praises Taiwan's democracy after pro-independence presidential candidate wins election

 Taiwan said Beijing’s position “is completely inconsistent with international understanding and the current cross-strait situation.
 It goes against the expectation of global democratic communities and goes against the will of the people of Taiwan to uphold democratic values.
 Such cliches are not worth refuting.”

-U.S. Secretary of State Antony Blinken congratulated Lai on his victory, prompting the Chinese Foreign Ministry to say that message “sends a gravely wrong signal to the ‘Taiwan independence’ separatist forces” and goes against a U.S. commitment to maintain only unofficial ties with Taiwan.
+U.S. Secretary of State Antony Blinken congratulated Lai on his victory.
+China’s Foreign Ministry said that message “sends a gravely wrong signal to the ‘Taiwan independence’ separatist forces” and goes against a U.S. commitment to maintain only unofficial ties with Taiwan.

 Lai’s victory means the Democratic Progressive Party will hold the presidency for a third four-year term, following eight years under Tsai.
 Lai won a three-way race for president with 40% of the vote, less than the clear majority Tsai won in 2020.
 He will take office in May.